espocrm/documentation/docs/administration/webhooks.md

 ]
 ```

-Request sending is processed by a scheduled job *Process Webhook Queue* (Administration > Scheduled Jobs).
+Request sending is processed by the scheduled job *Process Webhook Queue* (Administration > Scheduled Jobs).
 By default, it runs every 5 minutes.
 You can change the scheduling.

 ## Error handling

-When EspoCRM is trying to send a webhook request and an error occurs, EspoCRM will process it in the following ways:
+When EspoCRM is trying to send a webhook request and an error occurs, EspoCRM will process it the following ways:

 * errors 400, 401, 403, 404, 405, 408, connection timed out, or connection failed - will try to make another attempt;
 * error 410 - hook will be removed immediately.

 ## Signature checking

-It's possible to check the authenticity of a webhook request by comparing a signature passed in *X-Signature* header with a value calculated on a server that receives the request.
+It's possible to check the authenticity of a webhook request by comparing the signature passed in the *X-Signature* header with a value calculated on the server that receives the request.

 Example for PHP: